devvortex85/Ds/README.md

 ### Utility Scripts

-The `utils/` directory contains helpful scripts for database management and debugging:
+The `utils/` directory contains helpful scripts for database management, deployment, and maintenance:

 1. **check_comments.py**: Lists all posts that have comments with their count
    ```